-The ‘fool’ that fentanyl made into a millionaire
+‘I am awesome’: How a millennial built a fentanyl empire

 Others were raiding the stash at Bustin and Tonge’s condo.
 Veteran vice officers would say they had never seen so many pills, even in international operations.
 In total, they packed up over 74,000 fentanyl pills awaiting distribution.

 In Shamo’s sock drawer, agents found stack after stack of cash.
 There was more money in a safe in the closet.
 Agents totaled up more than $1.2 million, not including the money he had tied up in Bitcoin or bags he’d stashed with his family.
-Investigators eventually caught up with Paz, who Shamo paid around a dollar per pill, and he surrendered $800,000 more.
+Investigators eventually caught up with Paz, whom Shamo paid around a dollar per pill, and he surrendered $800,000 more.

 Crandall was in Laos, still traveling with his girlfriend, when he heard the news.
 He stored his drug-related data on a flash drive, threw it down a storm drain and sent an email to the dark web marketplace: “This account has been compromised.”
 After a few months, he figured he was in the clear.
 He and his girlfriend planned their wedding and invited guests to meet them in Hawaii for the big day: May 12, 2017.
 They bought rings, and a dress.